 "There is censorship here," some conceded, "but we are only 25 years into the Russian Federation.
 We need time to grow."

-What’s strange, though, I suggested, was the fact that no passing Muscovite will criticise Russian media or politics in any way, shape or form.
-That isn’t the case with any other European country, especially the UK, where it’s basically compulsory to hate the government.
+What's strange, though, I suggested, was the fact that no passing Muscovite will criticize Russian media or politics in any way, shape, or form.
+That isn't the case with any other European country, especially the UK, where it's basically compulsory to hate the government.

 "We have a duty to represent Russia positively," I was told.
 "The West spreads so many lies among its citizens that we have to respond this way."

-After five or six days in Moscow, everyone within our small press group began to feel the invisible strain of what was happening internationally.
-Evenings spent sitting in the dining hall of our small hotel – ordering expensive beer, following the rolling news reports of Russians killed on Ukrainian battlefields, watching the buffet slowly change its produce from French to Russian cheeses as supply ran out – were spent speculating over why we had been accepted onto the trip.
-Some of us were food critics, or theatre writers.
+After five or six days in Moscow, everyone within our small group began to feel the invisible strain of what was happening internationally.
+On the evenings we sat in the dining hall of our small hotel—ordering expensive beer, following the rolling news reports of Russians killed on Ukrainian battlefields, watching the buffet slowly change its produce from French to Russian cheeses as supply ran out—we speculated about why we had been accepted onto the trip.
+Some of us were food critics, or theater writers.
 Only one of us was a Russian correspondent.
 What did they want with us?
 How much were they watching us?
-What was the point of these back-to-back meetings, where we were expected to sit through three-hour-long monologues about why and how our countries supposedly lied about Russia?
+What was the point of these back-to-back meetings, where we were expected to sit through three-hour-long diatribes about why and how our countries supposedly lied about Russia?

 The Moscow Metro

-In a city that only Vladimir Putin and his Prime Minister Dmitry Medvedev are allowed to fly above – no commercial airliners; no tourist organisations; not so much as a traffic reporter or a police patroller are permitted – everybody looks up when the night sky is lit by the single red light of one of these impenetrable politicians’ helicopters.
-Putin reportedly hates Moscow and spends most of his time in a house outside the city, so it’s not unusual to see him airborne between governmental buildings and the suburbs.
-Still, it feels strange to be enjoying a cocktail in a riverside bar and to spot that physical manifestation, however small, of his existence and his influence over this compact metropolis and the sprawling reality of Siberia beyond.
+In a city that only Vladimir Putin and his Prime Minister Dmitry Medvedev are allowed to fly above—no commercial airliners; no tourist organizations; not so much as a traffic helicopter—everybody looks up when the night sky is lit by the single red light of one of these impenetrable politicians' helicopters.
+Putin reportedly hates Moscow and spends most of his time in a house outside the city, so it's not unusual to see him airborne between governmental buildings and the suburbs.
+Still, it feels strange to be enjoying a cocktail in a riverside bar and to spot that physical manifestation, however small, of his existence and his influence over this metropolis and the sprawling reality of Siberia beyond.

-When that red light becomes visible, the people within Moscow – especially in Red October, home to many of the diminishing liberal elite – do the same as what anyone in the Western world does right now.
-You feel it most acutely when you’re in Russia, but its diluted remnants are alive and well in London, New York, Paris or Tallinn.
+When that red light becomes visible, the people in Moscow—especially in Red October, home to many of the diminishing liberal elite—do the same as what anyone in the Western world does right now.
+You feel it most acutely when you're in Russia, but its diluted remnants are alive and well in London, New York, Paris, or Tallinn.
 We stand on the ground, looking up at the faintest proof of a man who none of us can quite make out.
-And we wonder what on earth he’s going to do next.
+And we wonder what on earth he's going to do next.